Code of Conduct

 We aim to develop new technical solutions which reduces the use of electricity.
 We want to create firm processes which reduce the possibilities for mistakes and which therefore reduce the amount of data processing which consumes much electricity.

 We provide services which are independent of time and place.
 This is how we reduce the need for transportation, travelling and postal services.
 We avoid unnecessary travelling and prefer electronical meeting arrangements.

 We also demand the same from our suppliers and partners.
 We encourage them as well to participate in electrification.
 By electrification we also improve our quality and work faster and in a more efficient way.

 Leaders and managers hold a special role in adopting the principles of the Code of Conduct.
-Each manager is responsible that their team members are aware of this code of conduct and understand it´s purpose and meaning.
+Each manager is responsible that their team members are aware of this code of conduct and understand its purpose and meaning.
 For the managers and leaders this also means that they must observe their business and business activities and anticipate the business compliance risks.
-Managers must always report incidents or risks to their superiors.
 Managers also hold the responsibility over that their team members feel comfortable in raising questions and attention to possible problems.
 Managers and leaders must participate actively in the compliance process and follow the governance of Accountor.

 The compliance of the Code of Conduct is crucial to the reputation of Accountor and therefore potential problems need to be solved before any damage has occurred.
 Everyone is obligated, within the limit of national legislation, to raise a concern promptly if they become aware of a potential or suspected violation of the Code of Conduct.
 Accountor encourages reporting directly to supervisor, line management or to Accountor group’s Ethics Committee.
 If a person does not want to use his/her own name, reporting can be done through whistleblowing channel anonymously within the limit of national legislation.